christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

 - Select a classification algorithm.
 Use `Minimum Distance`
 - Make sure your `Band Set` and `Training Input` (ROIs) are selected
 - Click the `Preview` button
-- Examine the preview map—classes are colored as per your ROIs
+- Examine the preview map classes are colored as per your ROIs
    - If classes appear mixed or incorrect, improve your ROIs and repeat the preview

 When you are satisfied, proceed to the full classification step.